taw10/crystfel/doc/articles/tutorial.rst

 enough to demonstrate the principles.
 Here, we will use file `run7.JF06T32V01.h5
 <http://portal.nersc.gov/archive/home/projects/cxidb/www/103/Raw_Files/2018-08-10/a2a/run7.JF06T32V01.h5>`_.
-This file is 38 Gb in size, so make sure you have enough disk space available.
 Note also that the download can take some time to complete, even if you have a fast internet connection.